 The Early Years Foundation Stage classrooms are strategically organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, quiet, creative, investigative or imaginative.
 Each classroom has defined learning areas, where children are able to find and locate equipment and resources independently.
-This is our established, 'Root Learning; provision and it is accessed by the children on a daily basis.
-Our 'Root Learning' provision provides a balance between child initiated and adult-directed activities and is used effectively in supporting the children's skills and knowledge to develop.
+This is our established, continuous provision and it is accessed by the children on a daily basis.
+Our continuous provision provides a balance between child initiated and adult-directed activities and is used effectively in adult-supported and adult-directed learning.
 Our resources positively reflect the children's cultural and linguistic identity and experiences.

 We have an extensive, enclosed outdoor area, and our children are able to free-flow between the indoor and outdoor spaces.
 Being outdoors offers the children opportunities for doing things in different ways and on different scales than when indoors.
 They are able to explore, use their senses, develop their language skills and be physically active.
 Resources both inside and outside enable the children to develop in all the areas of learning.